sagemath/sagewiki_to_gh-2022-10-10/days4/projects/arith.md

 where X may be one of R or S, and one of the Hom's may be None (signifying the identity, i.e. due nothing)

-method could be one of +, -, *, /, pow, rmul, lmul, ?
+method could be one of +, -, *, /, pow, rmul, lmul, r_act, l_act, ?

+The reason to specify the op is so that actions can be detected and handled efficently, not so different ring operations would have different coersion routes.

  * I have three concerns about the operators: